redpanda-data/connect/website/docs/components/inputs/bloblang.md

 ### `interval`

 The time interval at which messages should be generated.
+If set to an empty string messages will be generated as fast as downstream services can process them.

 Type: `string`